marcosrachid/blockchain-definition/README.md

 * **Proof of Stake**(PoS): You need to put tokens where you stake to mine/forge blocks.

-* **Delegated Proof of Stake**(DPoS): The stake is voted on fair and democratic way or randonly choose between the stakeholders with high stake quantity, then the stakeholder is allowed to mine/forge new blocks.
+* **Delegated Proof of Stake**(DPoS): The stake is voted on fair and democratic way or randonly chosen between the stakeholders with high stake quantity, then the stakeholder is allowed to mine/forge new blocks.